Thomas John Dibdin: Life

 So happy as this little island.

 The song was published posthumously in 1841 in the Addenda (containing songs of T. Dibdin) to Songs of the Late Charles Dibdin, a collection arranged by Thomas Dibdin with sketches by George Cruikshank.
 A copy was found in Dickens's library after his death.

+Family

+Dibdin married Nancy Hilliar in 1793.
+Their granddaughter Eve Mary Dibdin married the tea salesman William Heseltine and was the great grandmother of the British politician Michael Heseltine.